RedisInsight/Tutorials/src/ds/ts/retrieve.md

 - `FILTER_BY_VALUE` - filter by a range of values.
 - `COUNT` - when used without `AGGREGATION`, it limits the number of reported samples.
 When used with `AGGREGATION` it limits the number of reported buckets.
 - `ALIGN` - is a time bucket alignment control for `AGGREGATION`.
 It controls the time bucket timestamps by changing the reference timestamp on which a bucket is defined.
 See the manual page for more information.
-- `AGGREGATION` - the same set of aggregator functions you've already seen are available for the `RANGE` commands.
+- `AGGREGATION` - the same set of aggregator functions you've already seen with `TS.CREATERULE` are available for the `RANGE` commands.
 - `BUCKETTIMESTAMP` - controls how bucket timestamps are reported.
 See the manual page for more information.
 - `EMPTY` - is a flag, which, when specified, reports aggregations for empty buckets.
 See the manual page for more information.